Overview

 - Assist the Senior Harbor Educator in the mentoring and managing of high school team members (Junior Program Assistants) in communicating logistics, gathering relevant materials, editing writing assignments, and more

-- Work outside five days a week at various waterfront partner sites interacting with the Boston Harbor and educating youth about the marine environment
+- Work outdoors five days a week at various waterfront partner sites interacting with the Boston Harbor and educating youth about the marine environment

 - Engage with our STEAM and Humanities-based Boston Harbor Curriculum to work with youth to share knowledge of Boston Harbor and the Boston Harbor Islands